An operation that does not change the atomic arrangement of a certain crystal is called a symmetry operation.

 Rotation around a certain axis.

 The rotation operations allowed in conventional crystals are only four type; Rotations by 180 (= 360/2) degrees, 120 (= 360/3) degrees, 90 (= 360/4) degrees, and 60 (= 360/6) degrees.
-Note that quasicrystals have rotational symmetries that are forbidden in crystals.

 The rotation by 360/n degrees is called nfold rotation.